eliot-geek/Profession-CSharp-Developer/12. Deep Dive into OOP. Part 2/README.md

 ## 12.6 IEnumerable, IEnumerator: What They Are and How to Use Them

-- What is IEnumerable and IEnumerator in C#
+- What is IEnumerable and IEnumerator
 - IEnumerator
   - Example of IEnumerator Usage
 - IEnumerable